Academic (School) Reference Letter Samples – Templates

 Conclusion

-The conclusion of the academic reference letter should include a hearty endorsement of the recommender’s candidacy.
-One can achieve this by restating their support of the student’s qualifications, achievements, and potential for success and an offer to remain available should the reader have more questions about the recommendation and experience with the given student.
+The conclusion of the letter should include a hearty endorsement of the recommender’s candidacy.
+One can achieve this by restating their support of the student’s qualifications, achievements, and potential for success and by offer to remain available should the reader have more questions about the recommendation and experience with the given student.

-The recommender is advised to include a few options for the recipient of the academic reference letter to contact them, such as an active phone number and email address.
-Providing the writer’s contact information demonstrates to the hiring company or admission’s board that the recommenders confident in the student’s abilities and that he/she fully endorses them for the program or role, which may influence their decision to select the given candidate.
+The recommender is advised to include a few options for the recipient of the letter to contact them, such as an active phone number and email address.
+Providing the writer’s contact information demonstrates to the hiring company or admission board that the recommenders are confident in the student’s abilities and that they fully endorse them for the program or role, which may influence their decision to select the given candidate.

 Follow the submission guidelines

-After completing the school reference letter, the recommender should proofread the letter and ensure it is free of grammar and punctuation errors.
-Afterward, he/she should ask the student how to submit the academic reference letter and follow any submission requirements to the latter.
-This is especially when the admission board or company’s hiring team is specific about where, when, and in which format to send the school reference letter.
+After completing the letter, the recommender should proofread and ensure it is free of grammar and punctuation errors.
+Afterward, they should ask the student how to submit it and follow any submission requirements for the latter.
+This is especially true when the admissions board or company’s hiring team is specific about where, when, and in which format to send it.

 Academic Reference Letter Template